-PAN is rare (about 2 to 33 cases/million).
+Polyarteritis nodosa (PAN) is rare (about 2 to 33 cases/million).
 It affects mainly middle-aged adults, and incidence increases with age, peaking in people in their 50s.

 Most cases are idiopathic.
 About 20% of patients have hepatitis B or C.

 PAN is characterized by segmental, transmural necrotizing inflammation of muscular arteries, most commonly at points of bifurcation.
 Unlike other vasculitic disorders, PAN does not involve postcapillary venules or veins.
 Lesions in all stages of development and healing are usually present.
-Early lesions contain PMNs and occasionally eosinophils; later lesions contain lymphocytes and plasma cells.
+Early lesions contain polymorphonuclear leukocytes and occasionally eosinophils; later lesions contain lymphocytes and plasma cells.

 PAN mimics many disorders.
 The course may be acute and prolonged, subacute and fatal after several months, or insidious, chronic, and debilitating.
-Symptoms depend mainly on location and severity of the arteritis and extent of secondary ischemia.
+Symptoms of PAN depend mainly on location and severity of the arteritis and extent of secondary ischemia.
 Only one organ or organ system may be affected.

 Patients typically present with fever, fatigue, night sweats, loss of appetite, weight loss, and generalized weakness.
 Myalgias with areas of focal ischemic myositis and arthralgias are common.
 Affected muscles are tender and may be weak.
 Arthritis may occur.

-CNS: Headache and seizures can result.
+Central nervous system: Headache and seizures can result.
 In a few patients, ischemic stroke and cerebral hemorrhage occur, sometimes resulting from hypertension.

 Renal: If small- and medium-sized arteries in the kidneys are affected, patients may have hypertension, oliguria, uremia, and a nonspecific urinary sediment with hematuria, proteinuria, and no cellular casts.
 Hypertension may worsen rapidly.
 Rupture of renal arterial aneurysms can cause perirenal hematomas.
 In severe cases, multiple renal infarcts with lumbar pain and gross hematuria may occur.
 Renal ischemia and infarction can lead to renal failure.

-GI: Vasculitis of the liver or gallbladder causes right upper quadrant pain.
+Gastrointestinal: Vasculitis of the liver or gallbladder causes right upper quadrant pain.
 Perforation of the gallbladder with acute abdomen may occur.
 Vasculitis of medium-sized mesenteric arteries causes abdominal pain, nausea, vomiting (with or without bloody diarrhea), malabsorption, intestinal perforation, and acute abdomen.
 Aneurysms may develop in hepatic or celiac arteries.

 Cardiac: Some patients have coronary artery disease, which is usually asymptomatic, but may cause angina.
 Heart failure may result from ischemic or hypertensive cardiomyopathy.